Savion-Watson/Kinkofa-Internship/README.md

 * 100+ cities
 * 60+ Counties

-In addition I was able to...
+Additionally I ...
-* Made categorical pages comparable to competitors such as Findagrave.com and Familysearch.com
+* Created categorical pages comparable to competitors like Findagrave.com and Familysearch.com.
-* Preserve cemetery data that would have been lost from aging websites
+* Preserved cemetery data that might have been lost from aging websites.
+(Protected valuable historical data from link rot, ensuring that future generations of Black families and researchers can access this information.)
-* Save Kinkofa money with custom components that would have been spent on 3rd party add-ons
+* Saved Kinkofa approximately 187.5-281.25 hours of development time, translating to an estimated $9,375-$14,062.5 in development costs.
+* Avoided spending approximately $2,250 on third-party tools by building custom HTML, CSS, and JavaScript components.